 A lot of you will be wondering how much does a prototype cost?
-There is no one definite answer to this question.
+There is no definite answer to this question.
 Different prototypes have different prices because their features differ immensely.

 Let’s drill down directly to understand the prototype.

-2、How Much Does a PCB Cost?
+2. Prototype Cost– How Much Does a PCB Cost?

-3、 Why do You Want/Need a Prototype?
+3. Prototype Cost– Why do You Want/Need a Prototype?

 Prototypes are a must, especially when you want to make something difficult to manufacture.
 I have personally experienced some of the benefits of making prototypes as they make your work easier and so much simpler.
 The features and advantages of prototypes include the following.

-The best thing about making a prototype is that you get to analyse your design and make modifications to it.
+The best thing about making a prototype is that you get to analyze your design and make modifications to it.
 If prototypes never existed, I would not have been able to achieve the standard of work that I have right now.
 I would not have even been able to get my product in the market.